July 10th, 2020 | Why Did I Really Leave Academia? Top 16 Reasons.

 Of course, generalists can survive in academia.
-Actually, for professors, i’s even encouraged if they propose big concepts of interest to the broad research community.
-Concepts that might potentially change the future research trajectory in some large subfield of science.
+Actually, for professors, it’s even encouraged if they propose big concepts of interest to the broad research community.
+Concepts that might potentially change the future research trajectory in some large subfields of science.
 But you need to get there first! – You need to first meet supervisors who will recognize your generalist’s mind, and help you develop in that direction.
 Most people, including me, weren’t that lucky.

-So now, instead of looking for another job where creating ideas is 5% of the job, and 95% is programming in silnece, I found a job in which 100% of the time is spent on creating new concepts, writing them down, and sharing them with other people.
+So now, instead of looking for another job where creating ideas is 5% of the job, and 95% is programming in silence, I found a job in which 100% of the time is spent on creating new concepts, writing them down, and sharing them with other people.
 And I feel dope every day.

-Let’s be honest: the sense of humor is not very well received in academia.
-And especially in the formal situations: in the conference talks, research articles, grant proposals.
-Using humor is just (wrongly!) associated with the lack of research quality or with inappropriate attitude.
-As a result, every text and every presentation are so boring that you need to first pour five coffees down your throat to even process until the end.
+Let’s be honest: the sense of humor is not well received in academia.
+And especially in formal situations: in conference talks, research articles, and grant proposals.
+Using humor is just (wrongly!) associated with the lack of research quality or with an inappropriate attitude.
+As a result, every text and every presentation is so boring that you need to first pour five coffees down your throat to even process until the end.

-I would probably not even realize the fact if not the blockchain conferences in Amsterdam that I use to attend.
+I would probably not even realize the fact if not for the blockchain conferences in Amsterdam that I use to attend.
 When I attended the first one, I felt punched in the face by the colloquial language and occasional F-words coming from the stage.
 But then I got to like this highly informal atmosphere.

 So, the movie follows what was happening on the set of “The Room“ and showcases all the absurd situations and decisions of the director, the eccentric, one and only Tommy Wiseau.
 In the movie, Seth Rogen plays a crew member who is the only rational person on the whole set.
-He can’t stop asking questions why things are done the way the are done—only to hear that this is so “because this is the way it is, so cash your salary and shut up.“
+He can’t stop asking questions about why things are done the way they are done—only to hear that this is so “because this is the way it is, so cash your salary and shut up.“

 Seth Rogen and James Franco in the movie “The Disaster Artist“.
 A highly recommended watch!
-Interestingly, James Franco is currently enrolled as a PhD candidate in English at Yale University.
+Interestingly, James Franco is currently enrolled as a PhD candidate in English at Yale University

 a) Whether I have a daily supervisor who openly declares that he doesn’t want to have PhD students and explodes his frustration on me.
 While at the same time, there are so many Postdocs around who do want to have PhD students,

-b) Why we don’t change the scope of my PhD project given that after one your of research I came to the clear conclusion that it’s not possible to solve the research problem posed in this project,
+b) Why we don’t change the scope of my PhD project given that after one year of research I came to the clear conclusion that it’s not possible to solve the research problem posed in this project,

 c) If it wouldn’t be better if I collaborate with someone who works on the same type of research problem (and there are people fitting the criteria in the institute) rather than sitting alone in my cubicle all the time,